slatedocs/slate/source/includes/security/_kuzzleProfile.md

 #### Callback response

-Resolves the id of deleted profile.
+Resolves to the id of deleted profile.

 ## hydrate